 It gets even worse when you are losing and decide to raise the stake.
 You may not be greedy or arrogant in that case, but it’s something that might be worse.
 You are in a panic.
 And you feel that with one bet you can cover all your losses.
 Even if it happens one time, you will always lose in the long run.

 Let’s say Arsenal are hosting Newcastle at the Emirates.
 You probably are going to back the Gunners right?
 Just because they are the Gunners and they are playing at home against an inferior Magpies side.
 Well, you really shouldn’t at least not with that reasoning.
 A punter that respects himself, his money and his time will not place a bet by glancing at the team names.
 What you must always do is conduct your own research.
-Check for example the current form of the two teams, if they have injuries or banned players if there is an important European match ahead etc. What is also important are the weather conditions, match officials and of course picking the best bookie like Coral bet.
+Check for example the current form of the two teams, if they have injuries or banned players if there is an important European match ahead etc. What is also important are the weather conditions, match officials and of course picking the best bookie in terms of odds.
 Generally speaking, before you make any decision make sure you have measured everything that could influence the outcome.

 Suppose that you’ve done your homework and now you are absolutely sure about backing the Gunners.
 Will you do it anyway?
 On what odds?
 If for example a home win is priced at 1.25 will that be a fair price to you?
 Betting at odds like these might seem a safe way or pattern to win.
 As a matter of fact, though, it’s not and you can take that for granted.
 It only takes two or three unfortunate results out of ten to eliminate all your hard work and bankroll.